jmir17/scrumChecklist/README.md

     - [ ] It is held every day.
     - [ ] It is planned the work for the next 24h.
     - [ ] Answer the 3 questions, not regarding the items or work but the sprint goal.
-    - [ ] Detailed discussions, adaptations, replanings are outside this meeting.
+    - [ ] Detailed discussions, adaptations, replannings are outside this meeting.
     - [ ] The scrum master ensures that the meeting takes place.
     - [ ] The development team conducts the meeting.